Fairness in Token Delegation: Mitigating Voting Power Concentration in DAOs: Introduction

-\StarCase We build a comprehensive dataset by combining Ethereum archival node data with off-chain governance discussions from platforms like Tally, focusing on 14 \glspl{DAO}.
+\StarCase We build a comprehensive dataset of off-chain governance discussions from platforms like Tally and official forums discussion, focusing on 14 \glspl{DAO}.

-\StarCase We conduct an empirical analysis of current \gls{DAO} delegation practices, showing how naive delegation and ranking-based interfaces contribute to ideological misalignment and centralization.

-\StarCase We develop a methodology to quantify interest alignment between token holders and potential delegates by integrating historical voting data and off-chain discussion signals.
+\StarCase We propose a methodology to quantify interest alignment between token holders and potential delegates by integrating historical off-chain discussion signals.

-\StarCase As a final contribution, we plan to share our code and dataset in the final version of our paper in a public repository to enable the reproducibility of our results.
+\StarCase We plan to share our code and dataset in the final version of our paper in a public repository to enable the reproducibility of our results.

 Our work can help mitigate delegation imbalances and reduce voting power concentration in \glspl{DAO}.
-Our findings also have practical relevance, as they could inform leading platforms such as Tally in designing interfaces that foster more fair and effective decision-making in \glspl{DAO}.
+Our findings also have practical relevance, as they could inform leading platforms such as Tally in designing